Quitman County, Georgia: Politics

+As of the 2020s, Quitman County is a Republican stronghold, voting 57% for Donald Trump in 2024.
 From the 1940s to 1960s Joe Hurst dominated politics in Quitman County, delivering votes for statewide officials, state judges, and prosecuting attorneys, under the County unit system which gave Quitman two units, a third as many as the biggest counties in the state.
 He hand-delivered state welfare checks and prevented secret ballots.
 In 1962 he stuffed the ballot box for future President Jimmy Carter's opponent in a state senate primary.
 Carter won a series of court cases to remove his Democratic primary opponent's name from the general election ballot.
 There was no Republican candidate.
 Both candidates used radio ads to ask voters to vote by write-in, and Carter won the general election.
 Hurst was later convicted of fraud in an earlier primary, for which he had a fine and three years probation.
 He was also convicted of selling moonshine, for which he went to prison.

+For elections to the United States House of Representatives, Quitman County is part of Georgia's 2nd congressional district, currently represented by Sanford Bishop.
+For elections to the Georgia State Senate, Quitman County is part of District 12.
+For elections to the Georgia House of Representatives, Quitman County is part of District 154.